GRE Success Story - How to improve score from 300 to 330?

 - I used Magoosh Verbal App for Vocabulary building.

 - Did 10 quant and 10 verbal practice qs every day.
-In Magoosh with every question there is a detailed description including video for explanation.
+In Magoosh with every question, there is a detailed description including the video for an explanation.

 - I only started on vocabulary questions after a month so I had some vocab prepared by then.